 So, what can you do?
 Here are 10 tried and tested tips to keep you on track:

-- Watch your portion size if you are going to have a snack then measure about a reasonable amount and eat it mindfully.
+Watch your portion size if you are going to have a snack then measure out a reasonable amount and eat it mindfully.
 It is all too easy to munch your way through the whole packet without even realising...

 Find something to occupy your hands whilst watching TV doing the ironing or a handicraft like knitting or crochet – its hard to find the time to stop and eat if your hands are not available to feed you.

 Make sure you are not staying up too late obviously do not try to go to sleep when you are hungry but if you are sleeping then you can’t be eating – and getting enough sleep can also help support your efforts to lose weight.

 Try something minty either chewing gum, brushing your teeth, hot peppermint tea or sucking a mint – the mint tells your brain that you have finished eating.

 Make yourself a non-alcoholic drink often when we think we are hungry, we are actually thirsty – having a drink can not only take the edge off your appetite but might be just what you really needed.

 Remove temptation don’t keep “naughty treats” in the house.
 If you actually have to go out to buy something you are much less likely to do this than if the cupboards are full of diet-sabotaging foods.